BrucePerens/rigcontrol/README.md

 as little as $11.89 with free shipping (Mar 8, 2022).

-The software is currently in "Hello World" stage: it can configure its WiFi and start a web server.
+The software is currently in "Hello World" stage: it can configure its WiFi, set the time from SNTP, and start a web server.
+Some debugging and maintenance commands are implemented on the USB serial console.
 No ham radio control is implemented yet.

 The device provides a WiFi based web interface to a phone, tablet, or computer, and connects to a transceiver via audio line-level input